 Why did they wait?
 Business leaders wanted to see who would be in the White House – Obama or McCain.
 And the worse months for jobs losses were in January and February 2009, when the Obama administration took power.
 The economy did not grow during those eight years because businesses were not willing to invest and expand with an avowed socialist in office who would only punish their success.
 They kept their foot on the brakes for eight years.

 Fast forward to November 2016.
 America rejects the politics of wealth confiscation and elects a businessman as President, Donald Trump.
-And even though the naysayers and wishful thinkers on the Left warned the public to prepare for an economic hurricane and stock market crash, the markets and the business sector responded very positively.
+And even though the naysayers and wishful thinkers on the Left worried this election is a corporate gift that would be an economic hurricane, crashing the stock market; however, the markets and the business sector have responded very positively.
 The stock market jumped from around 17,000 to nearly 25,000, as businesses expanded and investors freed up capital to invest and expand.
 The economy has grown by more than three percent in every single quarter throughout 2017, which has everything to do with the election of Trump and nothing to do with Obama, except his retirement.

 Now, as the new tax reform package has passed Congress, a plan that cut the corporate rate from 35 percent, the third highest in the world, to 21 percent, businesses are responding very positively to it.
 Many major corporations announced new initiatives within hours of the bill’s passage.
 For example: